NerdyPacman/portfolio/README.md

 isElementInArray | Returns true if a given element is in a given array. append | Returns a single array that is one array/element appended to another. removeElement | Returns an array with an element at a given index removed from the array.

+# USACO
+These are programs made for the USACO training site.
+These algorithmic programs will not compile without specifically formatted input.
+The descriptions of these programs can be found on the USACO training site.